CPC Definition - Subclass G06N

 This place covers:

-Contains documents where fuzzy logic and neural networks work together on the same level, and also where fuzzy logic systems are used to construct or control a neural network.
+Combinations of neural networks and fuzzy logic or inference.
+This place contains documents where fuzzy logic/inference and neural networks work together on the same level and also where fuzzy logic/inference is used to represent, approximate, construct, augment, support, explain or control a neural network.

 Attention is drawn to the following places, which may be of interest for search: